hughker/documentation/docs/index.md

-# Findify
+# Findify developer documentation

-Welcome to the Findify documentation!
+Hey there!
 You can follow the guides in this documentation to integrate with Findify.
 If you encounter any issue, don't hesitate to contact us.

 ## Here are the steps you need to take for the basic onboarding